 Another club that has undergone a re-brand, in this case back to the local NASL team name.
 Launched in 1996 as the San Jose Clash.

-Admittedly a terrible name, the club went back to local soccer roots with the re-brand to San Jose EarthQuakes in 2000 (below left).
+The Clash admittedly a terrible name (even though it’s a fantastic band), the club went back to local soccer roots with the re-brand to San Jose EarthQuakes in 2000 (below left).

 Following the 2005 season, club owners Anschutz Entertainment Group moved the franchise to Houston where they re-branded to Houston Dynamo.
 The name, colors, logo, wordmark, history, and records were left in San Jose thus making the Dyanmo, in essence, an expansion team.